LexusLikeTheCar/WebScrapper/README.md

 # How to run
 ruby scrape.rb

 The project will create and/or update the cvs file DogInfo and ouput the log into to a log file.
+Those do not need to already exist but they can if you want